When I first started keeping tropical fish, I tried to find good betta tank mates.

 The way modern bettas are bred and raised makes it even less likely their swim bladders and gills will be adaptable to a larger tank.

-MYTH #3: It is OK to Keep Small Fish in a Tank Suitable for Bettas
+MYTH #3: It is OK to Keep bETTAS and Small BETTA TANK MATES IN A TINY AQUARIUM

 Many small fish live in large, fast moving volumes of water.